ShaneIsrael/hexo_blog/source/_posts/my-ford-focus-rs.md

 {% asset_img "stock_vs_tuned.jpg" "Stock w/ parts vs Tuned w/ parts" %}

 It may not look like much but its all about the area under the curve.
 The amount of area gained is huge and very much noticeable when driving.
 The car feel even better than it did before, way more responsive and quicker with less turbo lag over stock.

+### Current Upgrades

+Here is a short list of upgrades that are currently installed on the car.

+* Mountune High Flow Air Filter
+* Mountune Cold Air Intake
+* Mountune ProTune
+* Boomba BOV
+* WC Latheworks	Metal Lathed Shifter

 ### Future Upgrades